 - Cristiana Conte – Project Manager

-- Paola Pereznieto - Research Fund Advisor
+- Paola Pereznieto - Research Fund Manager

-- Suzanne Petroni - Convening Fund Advisor
+- Suzanne Petroni - Convening Fund Manager

 We work with consultants and members of the ALIGN Community of Practice to develop the platform and welcome suggestions for content.